ccny-physics-sims/ccny-physics-sims.github.io/_tutorials/2016-07-08-making-things-move.md

  - sims
  - p5
  - intro
+summary: A little walkthrough to learn how to make things move.
 ---

 This script does next to nothing.
 It shows the basic layout of a sketch.
 A setup function, and a draw function.
 We [create a canvas](http://p5js.org/reference/#/p5/createCanvas) with a width of 500 pixels and a height of 200 pixels, and we set its background color to be gray.
 Each sketch will have a canvas in which it operates.